 For this task, we're going to use the Product was viewed filter.
 We're going to set the timeframe to 3 days and we're going to require at least 1 product page view:

-Then, we're going to filter any recent buyers using the Last conversion date was filter:
+Then, we're going to filter any recent buyers using the Last conversion date was filter.
+We'll also account for customers with 0 conversions on record using the Customer conversion count filter:

 If you'd like to test your journey prior to going live with customers on production, you can add an audience that is purpose-built specifically for QA.